https://www.deakin.edu.au/__data/assets/image/0005/1906754/21149_600x475.jpg

 Discover diverse health science careers

-At Deakin, the course offers unique opportunities for specialisation as well as the flexibility to fit in with your life, says Associate Head of School Dr Kate Anderson.
+At Deakin, the course offers unique opportunities for specialisation as well as the flexibility to fit in with your life, says lecturer and course director Dr Elyse Warner.
 ‘The Bachelor of Health Sciences is a diverse course that offers flexible learning for students across four Deakin campuses', including a study online enrolment option, she says.

-‘The course has a unique structure that combines two to three complementary study specialisations – or major pathways – within a robust structure of core health science units that develop students’ generic abilities in research, policy and professional practice.’
+‘The course has a unique structure that combines two to three complementary study specialisations – or major pathways – within a robust structure of core health science units that develop students’ knowledge and skills in research, policy and professional practice.’

-Plus, the Bachelor of Health Sciences also serves as a pathway to further study in specialist undergraduate and postgraduate areas such as health economics, health and human services management, and allied health disciplines like dietetics and physiotherapy.
-‘This makes it a great option for students who know they want a career in health but are unsure which speciality area will suit them best,’ Dr Anderson says.
+Plus, the Bachelor of Health Sciences also serves as a pathway to further study in specialist undergraduate and postgraduate areas such as disability and inclusion, health economics, health and human services management, and allied health disciplines like dietetics and physiotherapy.
+‘This makes it a great option for students who know they want a career in health but are unsure which speciality area will suit them best,’ Dr Warner says.

 Double your expertise

 The double major option is unique to Deakin and gives students the opportunity to specialise in two complementary areas.
-You can also pick six elective subjects and complete up to three majors.
+You can also pick a third major or six elective subjects.

-Combine physical activity and health with psychological health, or food studies with environmental health or health promotion with nutrition – there are seemingly endless different combinations to suit your interests and skillset.
+Combine physical activity and health with psychological science, or food studies with environmental health or health promotion with nutrition – there are seemingly endless different combinations to suit your interests and skillset.

 There’s no doubt graduating with a double (or triple) major broadens job prospects and boosts employability.
 A student who combines a major in food studies with a major in health and sustainability will be better equipped to tackle ecological sustainability issues faced by the food industry – a clear asset to any environmentally responsible business.

-‘This can be a strong selling point for employers wishing to expand their client base or improve their capacity to support clients under the National Disability Insurance Scheme (NDIS),’ Dr Anderson says.
+‘This can be a strong selling point for employers wishing to expand their client base or improve their capacity to support clients under the National Disability Insurance Scheme (NDIS),’ Dr Warner says.

 Expand your options in the workforce